assetgraph/assetgraph/README.rst

 Building
 --------

-Most of the projects dependencies are noted in the ``package.json``-file, and they can be automatically installed with ``npm install`` or ``npm link``.
+Most of the project's dependencies are noted in the ``package.json``-file, and they can be automatically installed with ``npm install`` or ``npm link``.

 Of particular note, `node-canvas <https://github.com/learnboost/node-canvas>`_